Europe plays 'vital' role in Trump geopolitics

 But parts of the document might also make sad reading for European governments.

-The paper excluded any mention of climate change as a US threat or priority, in a blow to EU efforts to lead world action on global warming.
+The paper excluded any mention of climate change as a US priority, in a blow to EU efforts to lead world action on global warming.

 Instead, it said Trump wanted the US to be "an energy-dominant nation" by "unleashing abundant energy resources", referring to fossil fuel exports.